paul-hammant/tbd/content/game-changers/index.md

 ## PlasticSCM's semantic merge (2013)

-Plastic's semantic diff and merge capability was launched in April 2013
-{{< ext url="https://www.infoq.com/news/2013/04/Semantic-Merge" >}}, It allowed a greatly reduced diffs for multi-branch situations.
+Plastic's semantic diff and merge{{< ext url="http://semanticmerge.com/" >}} capability was launched in March 2013{{< ext url="https://www.infoq.com/news/2013/04/Semantic-Merge" >}}.
+It allowed a greatly reduced diffs for refactoring commits.

-Other source-control tools are not doing semantic diff/merge yet (2017), but they should be.

 If merges between branches are required, and larger code changes (like refactorings) are desired, then multi-branch development is a little easier with this.
 However, Trunk Based
 Development's commits are more elegant too, because of it, and in the fullness of time, it might make on techniques like Branch by Abstraction easier, or reduce the need for it, if merge conflicts happen less often (according to source-control) for something in 2012 that would have been a definite clash.

+Other source-control tools are not doing semantic diff/merge yet (2017), but they should be.
+Semantic merge is just as useful for trunk based development and multi-branch models.
+It means that there are less likely to be clash situations for commits a developer wants to do.
+Maybe that last vision isn't quite complete yet, but there's a direction to go in now.

+## Snap-CI's per-commit speculative mergability verification (2013)

+Snap-CI was the first CI service to setup pipelines for new branches in the tracked repository without a human initiating that - it did so automatically on push of the first commit into a branch.
+Well at least if the branch name conforms to regex/prefix.
+That commit, and any to the branch afterwards (even preceding the Pull Request) are run though a pipeline that includes:

+* all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ
+* a speculative merge back to the master/trunk/mainline and #1 again **on that**

+The speculative merge is discarded after #2 - it is only the "is this mergeable or not" news that's desired.

+Although they intended this for short-lived feature branches, it is clear now that teams should do this CI setup **regardless of branching model**.
+Yes, even the long-lived branching models also benefit from this, though they'll be challenged to stay green the whole time, and remain eminently and automatically mergeable back to the mainline/master.

+Badrinath 'Badri' Janakiraman wrote a blog entry{{< ext url="https://blog.snap-ci.com/blog/2013/11/07/automatic-branch-tracking-and-integration/" >}} when the feature was rolled out - very much worth a read.

 ## Google sharing their Trunk usage - 2016